One of the four original counties in Arizona, and Tucson is proud to call it home.

 Organ Pipe Cactus National Monument: This site, near Ajo—130 miles west of Tucson—covers more than 330,000 acres in southern Arizona and is operated by the National Park Service.
 There are numerous hiking trails of varying difficulty throughout the park.
 Route information is available at the park’s visitor center.

 Sabino Canyon: Located in northeastern metro Tucson, Sabino Canyon is a popular site for Tucsonans and visitors to hike, horseback ride, picnic, and more.
-If you would prefer a driving tour, Sabino Canyon Tours offers a narrated, educational, 45-minute tram ride into the foothills of the Santa Catalina Mountains.
+If you would prefer a driving tour, Sabino Canyon Tours offer a narrated, educational, 45-minute tram ride into the foothills of the Santa Catalina Mountains.

 Saguaro National Park: There are two separate districts on metro Tucson’s eastern and western boundaries that make up this park.
 The eastern Rincon district has varying elevations up to 8,000 feet and more than 128 miles of trails.
-The western Tucson Mountain district has lower elevations and a more dense forest of saguaro cactus.
+The western Tucson Mountain District has lower elevations and a more dense forest of saguaro cactus.

 What would the Old West be without horseback riding?
-Metro Tucson offers horseback riding at a variety of guest ranches, including White Stallion Ranch, Hacienda del Sol Guest Ranch and Tanque Verde Ranch and at numerous stables throughout the region.
+Metro Tucson offers horseback riding at a variety of guest ranches, including White Stallion Ranch, Hacienda del Sol Guest Ranch, and Tanque Verde Ranch and at numerous stables throughout the region.

 If mountain biking is of interest, you’ll find many fun and challenging rides in the mountains surrounding Tucson and throughout Pima County.
-Mountain Bikers from around the world come to ride in Pima County for it's well maintained, yet rugged trails, beautiful scenery and perfect weather.
+Mountain Bikers from around the world come to ride in Pima County for it's well maintained, yet rugged trails, beautiful scenery, and perfect weather.
 Find out more about Mountain Biking in the Tucson area here.